JosePineiro/MozJpeg-wrapper/README.md

 		                out verticalResolution, out subsampl, out colorspace);
 ```

-## Thanks to pornel by his amazing code.
+## Thanks to pornel for his amazing code.
-Without his work this wapper would not have been possible.
+Without his work this wrapper would not have been possible.